nencki-lobi/lobi-inhouse/docs/mri_primer.md

 For more information visit [BIDS](https://bids.neuroimaging.io/index.html) website.

 A community-curated collection of tutorials, wikis, and templates to get you started with creating BIDS compliant datasets can be found [here](https://bids-standard.github.io/bids-starter-kit/index.html).

+One converter worth mentioning is [HeuDiConv](https://heudiconv.readthedocs.io), which performs DICOM to NIfTI conversion with `dcm2niix` and generates file naming patterns based on a heuristic provided by the user.

 Last, but certainly not least, there is a decent [Horos / OsiriX BIDS plugin](https://github.com/mslw/horos-bids-output), created by [Michał Szczepanik](https://github.com/mslw)!